saulporras/androidScanner/README.md

 Both scanners we use send the information as a keyboard wedge and as an implicit intent, we decided not tu use the keyboard events since we do not want them to be able to type any other information that does not come from the scanner to secure that the label is readable.

+I decided to do it this way since both brand of scanners send implicit intents and can be received by just adding it to the mainfest.
+Compatibility between the two brands is better this way.

 After all the explanation we can break this in three parts:

 # Mainfest